Quality Assurance Principles

 3.3 Institutional Environment

-Beyond the six dimensions of data quality, the SEEA EA emphasizes the quality of the institutional environment in which data are compiled (para 2.86).
-This includes:
+Beyond the six dimensions of data quality, the SEEA EA emphasises the quality of the institutional environment in which data are compiled (para.
+2.86).
+The five core elements are listed below.
+All five elements are consistent with the UN Fundamental Principles of Official Statistics (Resolution 2013/21):

 - Independence: Statistical compilation free from political interference